bright/new-www/content/blog/the-role-of-performance-budgets-in-modern-software-development.md

 ### Rule-based metrics

-These metrics use performance scores calculated by tools like Lighthouse, which you can use as guidelines.
+**These metrics use performance scores calculated by tools like Lightho**use, which you can use as guidelines.
 What's even better, such tools provide hints on how to make your application perform better.

 ## Defining a budget